HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 # Configure External Database

-The [Digital Asset Management (DAM) persistence](../../../get_started/plan_deployment/container_deployment/dam_persistence_architecture.md) framework includes a Postgres database by default as persistence containers.
-This section provides instructions on how to externalize the database persistence containers to cloud or self-hosted databases.
+The [Digital Asset Management (DAM) persistence](../../../get_started/plan_deployment/container_deployment/dam_persistence_architecture.md) framework uses a Postgres database by default.
+This guide explains how to externalize the database persistence to cloud or self-hosted environments.

-## Back Up the Existing Database
+## External Database Requirements

-First, export the database dump from the current persistence node.

-Refer to the [Backup Persistence](../../digital_assets/dam_backup_restore_image.md#backup-persistence) section for instructions on exporting the dump from the existing persistence nodes.
+Ensure the following prerequisites are met before configuring the external database:

+- The external database must be PostgreSQL version 16.
+- Ensure network connectivity between the DX application and the external database.

+Follow these steps to configure the external database for your DAM application.

 ## Create and Set Up a New Postgres Database

-There are multiple ways to create a new Postgres instance.
-Please refer to the documentation from your cloud provider if you intend to use one of those.
-In this example, we will use a Postgres Docker image to set up externalization.
+You can create a new Postgres instance in various ways.
+Refer to your cloud provider's documentation if you plan to use one.
+This example uses a Postgres Docker image for externalization.

+!!! note
+    These steps are specific to a Docker image but may vary depending on the cloud offering.
+The intention is to create a database and users with necessary permissions and import the database dump.

 ### Steps to Set Up Postgres Using Docker